webdoc-labs/webdoc/example/tutorials/api-manifest.md

 }
 ```

+The manifest for this example site is here {@link https://webdoc-labs.github.io/example-documentation/webdoc.api.json}

 ### Importing external projects into your documentation

 If you maintain a multi-repository project, you'd want to be able to use the API manifests exported by webdoc